 Lots of earthbound and cosmic factors affect climate change.
 Many of them occur in repeating cycles.
 Some cycles are predictable and some are not.
-Solar factors can be seen on THIS PAGE (Link to “It’s the Sun.
-Not you.
-Not CO2.”)
+Solar factors can be seen on the “It’s the Sun” page.

 For thousands of years, sailors relied on ‘trade’ winds to blow their ships, loaded with cargo, from place to place across the oceans.